 The Hudson River Park Trust (HRPT) was created in 1998 to design, build, and operate a five-mile stretch of self-sufficient waterfront public park along the Hudson River.
 Hudson River Park extends from Battery Place with a bikeway and walkway that continues for five miles up to 59th Street.
 HRPT proposed extensive renovations to the Hudson River waterfront in Lower Manhattan.
-This Partial Action Plan initially allocated \$70,000,000 for the completion of the Segment 3 of Hudson River Park in Tribeca.
-However, once construction documents and the environmental review process were completed it was clear that costs would be significantly higher than anticipated and estimates did not include work on the western portion of the pier which was included in the environmental review.
-HRPT and LMDC staff identified scope elements to be funded with LMDC's initial allocation.
+This Partial Action Plan allocated \$70,000,000 for the completion of the Segment 3 of Hudson River Park in Tribeca.
 Segment 3 runs from Chambers Street to W. Houston Street.
 Within this area are two public recreational piers (Piers 25 and 26), an ecological pier, and an adjacent upland park.

 The Segment 3 design emphasized the environment, active recreation, community uses, and small boating opportunities.
 It also focused on the Hudson River itself through the inclusion of a planned estuarium - an educational and research center devoted to the Hudson River.
 The public facilities created include habitat planting areas, a boathouse, a restaurant, a children's playground, volleyball courts, basketball courts, an open lawn, boat docking, mini golf, an informal athletic field, and a skate park.
 The activities have been linked by beautiful pathways and planted areas and a river-side pedestrian esplanade.
-Initial LMDC funding for this project realized plans for most of this important section of Hudson River Park, and also provided for any necessary environmental review associated with the funding.
-Additional funding has been provided in Action Plans 4, S-2 and the Final Action Plan.
+Initial LMDC funding for this project realized plans for this important section of Hudson River Park, and also provided for any necessary environmental review associated with the funding.
 This project gained widespread support from the Lower Manhattan community, including residents, workers, and a wide variety of civic and community organizations.